Shangzewen/QPFuzzer/README.md

 **Step4:**
 *Update the Emulation handling logic*
 The emulator will handle the firmware with different verison slightly different.
 Since different version requires different targeted keywords etc.
-The file (qpfuzzer_ble/emulator/src/hooks/custom/common.rs) needs to be updated for different targeted version.
-The reference code could be located at [common](./target-zephyr/common_multi_version/)
+The file (qpfuzzer_ble/emulator/src/hooks/custom/common.rs) and (qpfuzze_4.1/emulator/src/lib.rs) needs to be updated for different targeted version.
+The reference code could be located at [common](./target-zephyr/common_multi_version/) and [lib](./target-zephyr/lib_multi_version/)

 **Step5:**
 *Update the Coverage handling logic*
 The hardware.rs file (qpfuzzer_ble/modeling/src/hardware.rs) also need to be updated to make sure the emulation is replicable.
-The reference code could be located at [hardware](./target-zephyr/common_multi_version/)
+The reference code could be located at [hardware](./target-zephyr/hardware_multi_version/)

 **Step6:**